UoA-eResearch/GPG-ro-crate-profile/index.md

 Values specified in an *EncryptedContextEntity*'s `recipients` property SHOULD refer to other context entities within the graph via the standard `"recipients":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*.

-Encrypted context entities MUST only exist in a decrypted state only while in memory.
+Encrypted context entities MUST only exist in a decrypted state while in memory.

-Once the crate is written to disk as `ro_crate_metadata.json` *EncryptedContextEntities* are aggregated based on common sets of `recipient` `pubkey_fingerprints` and written as the `encrypted_graph` property of an `EncryptedGraphMessage`.
+Once the crate is written to disk as `ro_crate_metadata.json` *EncryptedContextEntities* are aggregated based on common sets of `recipient` `pubkey_fingerprints` and written as the `"encryptedGraph"` property of an `EncryptedGraphMessage`.

 When data is decrypted from an *EncryptedGraphMessage* it MUST be decrypted into an *EncryptedContextEntity* it MAY be manually redesignated as a *Context Entity* later if the data is no longer to be encrypted.